cleesmith/writing_fodder/README.md

 ## Common Options

-You can customize how the tool works with these options:
+You can customize how the tools work with these options:

 - **--lang** - change the writing language (default: English)<br> example: --lang Spanish

 - **--save_dir** - where to save the output files (default: current directory/folder)<br> example: --save_dir yet_another_great_novel

-To see all command options:
+To see all command options for any tool:
 ```
-python -B chapter_writer.py -h
+python -B tool_name.py -h
 ```

 ## Output Files

-When you run the tool, it creates two files in **--save_dir**, where **XXX** is the chapter number with leading zeros to help your dir/folder show chapters in numerical order:
+When you run the chapter writer tool, it creates two files in **--save_dir**, where **XXX** is the chapter number with leading zeros to help your dir/folder show chapters in numerical order:

 1. **XXX_chapter_TIMESTAMP.txt** - the generated chapter text

 2. **XXX_thinking_TIMESTAMP.txt** - what the AI was thinking

-## Writing Tips When Using This Tool
+## Writing Tips When Using These Tools

-- Make your outline detailed for better results and follow they layout in the example
+- Make your outline detailed for better results and follow the layout in the example
 - Include character descriptions that highlight personalities and motivations
 - Review and edit the generated chapters - they're a starting point, not final drafts
 - Use the AI's "thinking" file to understand its creative choices, may be useful to make **prompt** adjustments